-The University of Iowa maintains a strong credit rating with Moody's (Aa1) and S&P Global (AA).
+The University of Iowa maintains a strong credit rating with Moody's (Aa1) and S&P Global (AA) with a positive outlook.
 Achieving and maintaining this credit rating provides the University with significant flexibility in securing capital funds, on highly competitive terms, to finance capital projects necessary to advance the University's mission.
 This flexibility, along with ongoing efforts toward revenue diversification and cost containment, will enable the University to provide the necessary resources to support a consistent level of excellence in service to students, patients, research programs, the state and the nation.

 A crucial element to the University's future continues to be a strong relationship with the state of Iowa.
 Historically, there has been a connection between the growth, or reduction, of state support and the University's ability to control tuition increases.
-Over the past several years, the University, in working with the Board of Regents, has structured a tuition model that is determined, in part, by the level of appropriation support received from the state.
+Over the past several years, the University, in working with the Iowa Board of Regents, has structured a tuition model that is determined, in part, by the level of appropriation support received from the state.
 The University's new budget model encourages and rewards entrepreneurial ideas in generating new revenue streams to complement the critical appropriation support received from the state.
 The new budget model emphasizes the need to work relentlessly to cut and mitigate operational costs in order to remain affordable and preserve access, while protecting the academic and research enterprise.
-Dedicated efforts are underway to increase student retention and improve the percentage of students graduating in four years.

 The University of Iowa continues to have significant appeal to prospective students.
 This is attributable, in large part, to the University's high academic standards and its national reputation as a best buy in undergraduate education.
-For example, the 2023 edition of the Fiske Guide to Colleges designates the University of Iowa as one of 10 public universities in the country as a "Best Buy" due to the Universities' excellent academic programs in relation to the net cost of attendance and its high quality of student life on campus.
 The University continues to draw a high percentage of students from outside the state of Iowa, most notably from the state of Illinois, but importantly, is witnessing growing enrollments from students graduating from high schools in California, Arizona, Texas and Colorado.
-The Class of 2027 is comprised of 5,064 students and is one of the most academically gifted classes in the University's 176-year history.
-Total enrollment for fall 2023 is 31,452.
+The Class of 2028 is comprised of 5,208 students and is the third largest in university history, as well as matching last year's record of academic achievement with an average high school grade-point average of 3.83.
+Total enrollment for Fall 2024 is 30,779.
+Contributing toward this increase in total enrollment is the significant increase in the first-year retention rate which increased from 88% three years ago to over 90% for the Fall 2024 semester.
 It is forecasted these trends will continue with strong enrollment demand at the University of Iowa, despite overall high school graduation demographics remaining flat within the state of Iowa.

 The University's general fund appropriation from the state was \$218 million.
-October 2023 revenue projections from the state revenue estimating conference show actual FY23 net general funds revenues at less than 1% above FY22 net general fund revenues or \$9.845 billion.
-In estimating FY24 revenues the revenue estimating conference is projecting net general fund revenues to be \$9.753 billion or a decrease of 1% relative to FY23 actual net revenues.
+October 2024 revenue projections from the state revenue estimating conference show actual FY24 net general fund revenues at approximately 1% below FY23 net general fund revenues or \$9.756 billion.
+In estimating FY25 revenues the revenue estimating conference is projecting net general fund revenues to be \$9.239 billion or a decrease of 5% relative to FY24 actual net revenues.